taga93/Retail_Data_Science_Project/README.md

 # Retail_Data_Science_Project

-File for this project is downloaded from here:
+DataFile for this project is downloaded from here, and it has 8 attributes:

 https://archive.ics.uci.edu/ml/machine-learning-databases/00352/

 Attribute Information:

   -InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter     'c', it indicates a cancellation.

   -StockCode: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.